aratnamirasugab/node-chat-app/README.md

 # Chat App
 Web based chat application made possible by socketIO to build real-time chat application.
-You can see try the demo by accessing the [Link](https://node-app-socketio.herokuapp.com/)
+You can try the demo by accessing the [Link](https://node-app-socketio.herokuapp.com/)

 ## Built With
 * [NodeJS](https://nodejs.org/en/docs/)